 Mo to Fr 11:30 AM - 2 PM and 6 - 10:30 PM, Sa 6 - 10:30 PM, Su closed.

-Miss Miu is the newest Korean restaurant in town, located at Europaallee by the main station.
+Located at Europaallee near the main station, Miss Miu is one of the newest Korean restaurants in Zürich.
 The tastes are modern and fusion, rather than original Korean.
 But they are nonetheless delicious.

 +41 44 260 55 22